brenmcnamara/Portfolio/ML-Job-Manager/Worker-Directives.md

 routine has been successfully completed.
 If the routine was requested by another worker, the completed directive will be forwarded to the requesting worker.

+_Params_

+- requestingWorkerLocalExecutionID: This id is the one provided by the requesting worker of the routine.
+It is used within the requesting worker to resolve the routine execution.

+- result: This is the serialized result of the routine execution.

+`v1.routine.failed`

+If a routine fails to complete, the running worker alerts the service, which then forwards to directive to the requesting worker.

+_Params_

+- requestingWorkerLocalExecutionID: This id is the one provided by the requesting worker of the routine.
+It is used within the requesting worker to resolve the routine execution.

+- error: A string description of the error.